theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 1.Switch to the *Configuration Server* tab and mark the checkbox ["Restrict Designer access to the following users / groups"](./access-management).
 ![configuration server tab](/img/content/xu/server-settings-configuration-tab.png){:class="img-responsive"}
 2. Click **[Add]** to search for [created users or user groups](./user-management).
 The search dialog opens.
 3. Search for the desired users or user groups.
-The use of wildcards (*) is supported..
+The use of wildcards (*) is supported.
 ![Add Window](/img/content/xu/add-user.png){:class="img-responsive"}
 4. Switch back to the tab *Web Server* and select the option "HTTPS - Restricted to AD users with Designer read access".
 ![webserver settings https](/img/content/xu/server-settings-security-https.png){:class="img-responsive"}